EmbraceLife/fastdebug/mds/2022part1/0006_fastai_why_should_use_framework.md

 ```

 Finally, use the same code as before to generate a submission file, which we can submit to Kaggle after the notebook is saved and run:

+### how to create the csv file to Titanic competition

 ```python
 tst_df['Survived'] = (ens_preds[:,1]>0.5).int()